- Hot tub

 Valley Lodge 31 is a super holiday home with a private hot tub located in a beautiful leafy setting.
 Perfect for families and friends, the open plan living room is spacious with ample comfortable seating for everyone.
 The open plan living room opens on to a seated balcony where guests can enjoy alfresco dining or an evening tipple.
 The kitchen is modern and well equipped and when home-cooking is off the menu, there is a family friendly pub/restaurant within a short walk.
 The master bedroom has direct access to the patio with a private hot tub, a perfect spot for a morning coffee, and an en-suite bathroom with a second door to the hall.
 There are also two attractive twin bedrooms with coordinated linens and a shower room.
 All bedrooms have ample storage with fitted wardrobes.

 Electric heating.
 Electric oven and hob, microwave, fridge, dishwasher, TV, DVD, WiFi adjacent to pool area.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
 Allocated parking for 1 car.
 Patio area with garden furniture and hot tub.
 One well behaved pet welcome.
 Sorry, no smoking.
 Shop and pub within paces.
 Coast less than 10 miles.
 Note: No washing machine available.
+Note: Facilities have seasonal opening times.

 About the location